ARoefer/rosvenv/README.md

 While it does not take any arguments, one thing should be noted about it: It will unset **all** environment variables with `ROS` in the name.

+### reloadROS

+At times, especially after building a new package, catkin will require the workspace to be re-sourced.
+This command does just that!

 ### makeROSMaster

 This command will come in handy once you are ready to work with your actual robot friend.
 It changes the `ROS_MASTER_URI` and optionally also `ROS_IP` variables to connect you to a remote master.